electronicayciencia/wPi_soft_i2c/README.md

 This is a little more complicated example.
 A full command line interface for I2C.
 Simple but raw.

+You can use i2cli as a quick approach to a new device.
+Then save your commands to a script file like [htu21d.i2c](htu21d.i2c).

+Or you can send commands one by one by hand to test or to study a part.
 For example, to write and then read 24lc128 EEPROM, like in the last example, you will use this sequence:

 ```